How to Achieve a Great Clean Tone With a Torpedo Captor or Captor X?

 Limited Service Notice

-Please be advised, we are currently running a limited Help Desk Service from 7th May 2024 to the 13th May 2024 (included).
+Please be advised, we are currently running a limited Help Desk Service from the 30th October 2024 to the 4th November 2024 (included).
 Our response time over this period will be slower than usual.

 Rest assured, your enquiry is of the utmost importance to Two notes Audio Engineering and our support team are committed to resolving your enquiry as a matter of priority upon their return to full staff.